alibabacloud-howto/microservices-with-kubernetes/README.md

 3. Issue a certificate

     We have created an Issuer to issue a certificate.
-However, before issuing a certificate with Issuer which we created in the previous step, we need to create a special ingress gateway to allow HTTP requests for the HTTP-01 challenge.
+However, before issuing a certificate with Issuer, we need to create a special ingress gateway to allow HTTP requests for the HTTP-01 challenge.

     Change the Gateway configuration file as follows: